shujiro-yamakita/Datatables-Editable/README.md

 ### inputType
 `text`,`number`,`date`,`select`,`textarea`

-Set the type of the input tab displayed at the time of input.
+Set the type of the input tag displayed at the time of input.
-To customise input tab, `attr`,`foramt`,`formula` options are ready.
+To customise input tag, `attr`,`foramt`,`formula` options are ready.
-In the case of select tag, format option is required to set option tabs.
+In the case of select tag, format option is required to set option tags.
 To change the input method for each column, set it with the columnDefs option.

 simple example